Top 10 Diabetes Treatments You May Have Missed

 3. Jardiance (empagliflozin)

 Death from heart disease is 70% higher in diabetics compared to those without diabetes.
-So controlling heart (cardiovascular) disease in patients with type 2 diabetes in an important goal.
+So controlling heart (cardiovascular) disease in patients with type 2 diabetes is an important goal.

 Jardiance (empagliflozin), from Boehringer Ingelheim and Eli Lilly, is classified as a sodium glucose co-transporter-2 (SGLT2) inhibitor and was originally approved in 2014 to improve blood sugar control (HbA1c) in adults with type 2 diabetes alongside diet and exercise.
-Jardiance is also approved in adults to lower the risk of cardiovascular death in patients with type 2 diabetes and heart disease, and for treatment of heart failure.
+Jardiance is also approved in adults to lower the risk of cardiovascular death in patients with type 2 diabetes and heart disease, for treatment of heart failure and for chronic kidney disease (CKD) in adults that have a risk of disease progression.

-Other SGLT-2 inhibitors on the U.S. market include: Farxiga (dapagliflozin), Invokana (canagliflozin) and Steglatro (ertugloflozin).
+Other SGLT-2 inhibitors on the U.S. market include: Farxiga (dapagliflozin), Invokana (canagliflozin), Steglatro (ertugloflozin), Brenzavvy (bexagliflozin) and Inpefa (sotagliflozin).

 Jardiance side effects may include: